-- moderate to severe LUTS (International Prostate Symptoms Score [IPSS] typically 13 or over) and - a moderately enlarged prostate (typically between 30 cm3 and 80 cm3)."
+- moderate to severe LUTS (International Prostate Symptoms Score [IPSS] typically 13 or over) and - a moderately enlarged prostate (typically between 30 cm and 80 cm)."

-In 2018, NICE issued the following guidance on transurethral water jet ablation for LUTS caused by BPH:
+In 2023, NICE updated guidance on transurethral water jet ablation for LUTS caused by BPH.
+The following recommendations were made: